Sodium hydroxide: Cleaning agent

-Sodium hydroxide is frequently used as an industrial cleaning agent where it is often called "caustic".
-It is added to water, heated, and then used to clean process equipment, storage tanks, etc. It can dissolve grease, oils, fats and protein-based deposits.
+Sodium hydroxide is frequently used as an industrial cleaning agent, where it is often called "caustic".
+It is added to water, heated, and then used to clean process equipment, storage tanks, and other things.
+It can dissolve grease, oils, fats and protein-based deposits.
 It is also used for cleaning waste discharge pipes under sinks and drains in domestic properties.
 Surfactants can be added to the sodium hydroxide solution in order to stabilize dissolved substances and thus prevent redeposition.
 A sodium hydroxide soak solution is used as a powerful degreaser on stainless steel and glass bakeware.
 It is also a common ingredient in oven cleaners.

 A common use of sodium hydroxide is in the production of parts washer detergents.
 Parts washer detergents based on sodium hydroxide are some of the most aggressive parts washer cleaning chemicals.
 The sodium hydroxide-based detergents include surfactants, rust inhibitors and defoamers.
 A parts washer heats water and the detergent in a closed cabinet and then sprays the heated sodium hydroxide and hot water at pressure against dirty parts for degreasing applications.
 Sodium hydroxide used in this manner replaced many solvent-based systems in the early 1990s when trichloroethane was outlawed by the Montreal Protocol.
 Water and sodium hydroxide detergent-based parts washers are considered to be an environmental improvement over the solvent-based cleaning methods.

 Hardware stores grade sodium hydroxide to be used as a type of drain cleaner.